instnt-inc/instnt-ios-sdk/README.md

 import InstntSDK
 ```

-* To start interacting with Instnt, the first step is to begin a transaction and obtain a transaction id , which acts as a corelation key for a user signup session.
+* The first step is to begin a transaction and obtain a transaction id, which acts as a correlation key for a user signup session to interact with Instnt.

 * See the following sample code to call the `setup` fuction: